farbodtaymouri/Books-Papers/Leadership/ES_Software_Architecture/notes.md

 # Chapter 12 Vision
 * Vision drives how you think,what you do, how you do it.
 * Vision is a mental image or state that represent the ideal __end state__ that can be used for focusing and aligning everyhting you seek to accomplish.
-* In order to have vision, three things need to be considered
+* In order to have vision, three elements need to be considered
     * Compelling Destination
     * Strategic Roadmap
     * Aligned Partners